 Some Exchange Visitors are subject to what is called the two-year home country physical presence requirement.
 It requires you to return home for at least two years after your exchange visitor program ends.
 This “two-year residence” requirement may apply to you if you meet one of the following :

 - Receive Funding: You receive any funding (including nominal travel grants) from your home government or if you are named in a U.S. government grant or fellowship specifically designed for exchange.

 - On the Skills List: Trained personnel in your field are identified by your home government as being in short supply and your field has consequently been included on the U.S. government's Exchange Visitor's Skills List.

-- Graduate Training: Your J status is sponsored by the Educational Commission for Foreign Medical Graduates.
+- Graduate Medical Training: Your J status is sponsored by the Educational Commission for Foreign Medical Graduates.

 If you do not know whether your country and/or field appear on the Exchange Visitor Skills List, check the list or ask at OISS.